middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/academics/acad-honesty.md

 **a**.
 Before enrolling in Middlebury College each student must agree to abide by and uphold this honor system.
 Additional commitments to the honor system should be part of orientation week activities.

-**b**.
-All incoming students will receive information describing the aims and operation of the academic honor system before classes start.
+**b.** All incoming students will receive information describing the aims and operation of the academic honor system before classes start.

-**c**.
-The Judicial Board will meet annually at the beginning of the fall term to review the honor system and to orient new members.
+**c.** The Judicial Board will meet annually at the beginning of the fall term to review the honor system and to orient new members.

 **Article II: Examination Procedure**